webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 By default, the [[svg/attributes/calcMode|'''calcMode''']] is
 '''linear''', which makes the action proceed in a straight line.
-Setting it to '''spline''' makes it respond to a bezier curve, defined by [[svg/attributes/keySplines|'''keySplines''']].
-You can use semicolons to specify as many curves as there are frames.
+Setting it to '''spline''' makes it respond to a bezier curve, defined by the value of [[svg/attributes/keySplines|'''keySplines''']].
+You can use semicolons to specify as many curves as there are frames in your animation.

 The following examples show how these response curves behave.
-The ''x'' axis represents the animation's elapsed time, and the ''y'' axis represents its progress, so the more the line curves vertically along the way, the faster the animation proceeds at that point.
+Each ''x'' axis represents the animation's elapsed time, and the ''y'' axis represents its progress, so the more the line curves vertically along the way, the faster the animation proceeds at that point.